zainnadeem/swift-slapchat-lab-ios-0616/README.md

 4. Learn basics of fetching/saving with Core Data.

 ## Instructions
 Open up the project.
-We've set up a blank tableview controller and started `FISDataManager`.
+We've set up a blank tableview controller and started `DataManager`.
 Your job is to setup core data, display your persistent `FISMessage` objects, and add an interface where users can create and save new messages.

 ###Core Data Setup
 Before we work on any views, we need to prepare our models for core data.